-I started from Bangalore in a volvo bus at 11 PM.
+I started from Bangalore in a Volvo bus at 11 PM.
 I reached Hospet at around 6:30 AM.
 From here I took another bus to Hampi.
 Hampi is about 30 mins from Hospet.
 My hotel (Lakshmi Heritage Tourist Home) which I pre booked from Go Ibibo was very near to the bus stand and the Virupaksha Temple.
 Checked In, freshened up and I was all set to explore the ruins and boulders of Hampi.

 After having a scrumptious Spanish breakfast, I started my exploration of Hampi.
-I started from the Virupaksha Temple which was very close to my room.
+I started with the Virupaksha Temple which was very close to my room.
 Virupaksha temple is one of the very few temples of Hampi where the deities are still worshiped.
 I kept my shoes in as shoe stand for a nominal fee of Rs.2 and then went into the temple with a Rs.5 ticket.
 Cameras and mobile phones are allowed inside but clicking pictures inside the main sanctum is prohibited.
-As a temple it is just another temple with nothing much to see.
-However the inverted shadow of the gopuram was fascinating.
+As a temple, it is just another temple with nothing much to see.
+However, the inverted shadow of the gopuram was fascinating.

 From here I walked through the Hemakuta group of temples to the Kadalekalu Ganesha followed by the Sashivekalu Ganesha and the Krishna Temple.
-I would suggest not to hire auto rickshaws and try to explore on your own as much as you can so that you can take your own time and admire the details.
-Auto rickshaw drivers tend to rush you through the sites.
+I would suggest not to hire auto-rickshaws and try to explore on your own as much as you can so that you can take your own time and admire the details.
+Autorickshaw drivers tend to rush you through the sites.
 However, it would be great if you can rent a bicycle which is available at nominal prices.

 Then I went to the Narashimha statue and just beside the Narashimha statue is the Badalinga Temple.
 Inside this temple is a colossus Shivalinga which was easily the largest I had ever seen before.

 Continuing in the same road, the next major point is around 2 km away.
 It is the Underground Shiva temple which falls on taking the left diversion.
 There are sign boards and nameplates guiding the visitors to all the attraction points.
 Please follow them while navigating from one point to the other.
-After that I went further to reach the Hazara Ram Temple.
+After that, I went further to reach the Hazara Ram Temple.
 This is another very important place at Hampi.
-The walls of this temple has relics depicting various events of the epic Ramayana.
-These are not in chronological order but nonetheless it describes many major events of Ramayana.
+The walls of this temple have relics depicting various events of the epic Ramayana.
+These are not in chronological order but nonetheless, it describes many major events of Ramayana.
 The interior of the temple has ornately sculpted columns and pillars.
-Then besides the Ram temple is a large courtyard and open avenues which was once used by the king for public audience.
+Then besides the Ram temple is a large courtyard and open avenues which were once used by the king for public audience.
 The Stepped Tank nearby is another prominent attraction of Hampi.

 Then around 3 PM, I hired an auto to take me to the Vithala Temple which was 9 km away.
-After lots of bargaining the auto driver agreed at Rs.300 for taking me Vithala temple and then drop me at the Achyuta Rai Temple.
+After lots of bargaining, the auto driver agreed at Rs.300 for taking me Vithala temple and then drop me at the Achyuta Rai Temple.
 The Vithala temple is located atop a hill.
-Although its quite easy to reach the top through the road, people generally prefer battery operated vehicles.
+Although it is quite easy to reach the top through the road, people still prefer battery operated vehicles.
 These vehicles are driven by local women drivers and charge Rs.10 for one way trip.
 Vithala temple is the epicenter of Hampi tourism and the temple has gorgeous carvings depicting various events from the mythology.
 I would recommend to hire a guide here in order to understand the legends depicted through the carvings.

 After completing Vithala temple, the auto driver dropped me near a huge incomplete monolithic Nandi bull.
 From here there are stairs leading to the Achyuta Rai temple.
 This temple is perhaps the last consecrated major temple before the downfall of the mighty Vijayanagara empire.
 You can also trek the Matanga hill from here and get a 360 deg panoramic view of the Hampi city as well as an enchanting view of the sunset.
-However I preferred avoiding the trek after a long tiring day and decided to spend the twilight period on the banks of River Tungabhadra.
+However, I preferred avoiding the trek after a long tiring day and decided to spend the twilight period on the banks of River Tungabhadra.
 As it became dark, I returned to my hotel after having the dinner.

-I started around 9 AM after complting my breakfast.
+I started around 9 AM after completing my breakfast.
 To reach the other side you will have to cross river Tungabhadra in a boat.
 They charge Rs.10 per person and an extra Rs.10 for carrying large luggage bags.
 You will need a vehicle to explore that side as the places are scattered and far from each other.
 There are bikes, scooty and mopeds available at standard prices.
 I rented a scooty for the day at Rs.300.
 First I went to Kishkinda.

 There is a temple (commonly called the Monkey temple) atop the Kishkinda hill.
 To reach there you need to ascend 575 steps.
-Although its exhausting to climb these steps, the view from the top compensates it and makes it really worth.
+Although it’s exhausting to climb these steps, the view from the top compensates it and makes it really worth.
 The trail is steep, the steps are uneven, and there’s no shade.
 Carry water.
 There are monkeys at the top of the hill, so don’t carry fruit or snacks unless you plan to feed them to the monkeys.
 On reaching the top there is a small ancient temple with a natural statue of Lord Hanuman smeared with orange vermilion.
 There were priests chanting mantras and performing rites.
 You can go around the temple and get an excellent view of the boulders of Hampi, the lush green paddy fields, coconut groves along with the city and river Tungabhadra.